On finiteness of relative log pluricanonical representations: Introduction

-\begin{ack} The author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H04994, JP23K20787.
+\begin{ack} The author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H04994, and JP23K20787.
 The author would like to thank Professor Shigefumi Mori for his warm encouragement.
-He is also deeply grateful to Makoto Enokizono, Taro Fujisawa, Yoshinori Gongyo, Kenta Hashizume, and Nao Moriyama for their valuable discussions and support. \end{ack}
+He is also deeply grateful to Makoto Enokizono, Taro Fujisawa, Yoshinori Gongyo, Kenta Hashizume, and Nao Moriyama for valuable discussions and support.
+Finally, he would like to thank the referee for helpful comments and suggestions. \end{ack}

 In the present paper, every complex analytic space is assumed to be {\em{Hausdorff}} and {\em{second-countable}}.
 A reduced and irreducible complex analytic space is called a {\em{complex variety}}.
 We will freely use the basic results on complex analytic geometry in \cite{bs} and \cite{fi}.
 For the minimal model program for projective morphisms between complex analytic spaces, see \cite{fujino-bchm} (see also \cite{enokizono-hashizume-ss} and \cite{enokizono-hashizume-mmp}).
 For the basic definitions and results in the theory of minimal models for higher-dimensional algebraic varieties, see \cite{fujino-fundamental} and \cite{fujino-foundations} (see also \cite{kollar-mori} and \cite{kollar}).
 In the present paper, we sometimes use semianalytic sets.
 For the basic properties of semianalytic sets, see \cite{bierstone-milman-semi}.